KirollosRafat/Traffic_Light_Controller/README.md

 # Overview:

-The Traffic Light Controller is designed to manage the traffic lights at an intersection with two streets, Street A and Street B. It handles the operation of traffic lights by cycling through different states based on the traffic conditions and timing requirements.
+The Traffic Light Controller is designed to manage the traffic lights at an intersection with two streets, Street A and Street B where street A is considered the main street.
+It handles the operation of traffic lights by cycling through different states based on the traffic conditions and timing requirements.
 The controller uses a finite state machine (FSM) and a counter to ensure that the traffic lights change at appropriate intervals.

 # States: